vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 70\.
 Thus Šalikanatha, Prakarapapahciki, p.
 182: niyo yali sarvakarye yaft soakiyalvena budhyate.
 71\.
 That is to say that the denotativeness of the words composing the statement is dependent upon the injunctive denotation of the statement as a whole.
 72\.
-The linädi verbal terminations of Sanskrit to which in English correspond verbs compounded with auxiliaries like "should, must, to be to, ought to."
+The linādi verbal terminations of Sanskrit to which in English correspond verbs compounded with auxiliaries like "should, must, to be to, ought to."
 NOTES
 131
 73\.
 For example, a sentence: "He desires to go to heaven," which has the verb in the indicative, followed by a statement "he should sacrifice with a soma sacrifice," where the verb is injunctive, is truly denotative in spite of its indicative form, since it is obviously subordinated to the injunctive sentence, to which it describes the performer's qualification: only one who desires to go to heaven has title to, is qualified for, the performance of a soma sacrifice.
 74\.
 This is an example like "it is hot today;" the young father's happy countenance is not considered an action, 75.
 E.g., the sentence "he who desires to go to heaven offers the soma sacrifice," is an injunctive statement in indicative form.
 76\.
-This is the Prabhakara view of the denotativeness of single words, summarized in the formula anditabhidhāna, which is short for käryänvitäbhidhana "denotation of words syntactically connected in an injunctive sentence,"
+This is the Prabhakara view of the denotativeness of single words, summarized in the formula anditabhidhāna, which is short for kāryānvitābhidhana "denotation of words syntactically connected in an injunctive sentence,"
 77\.
 This point will be taken up and confirmed infra §04.
 78. E.g., a statement "there are fruits on the river bank" does not by itself, self-sufficiently, create in the hearer the knowledge that there are fruits on the river bank; the means of knowledge here really is inference, since the hearer must infer that the speaker knows what he is talking about, that he knows that fruit means "fruit", river bank 'river bank," etc.
 79\.
 This is again the Prabhakara view.
 The Bhatta view is somewhat different; according to the latter the upanisads are arthacadas (subsidiary substantive statements laudatory of elements of injunctions) to the eternality of the performer's personality (diman), which eternality is presupposed by the efficacy of the injunction: e.g., the injunction be who desires heaven must offer with the soma sacrifice" supposes the immortality of the performer.